Sustainnovation

-Courtesy of CSR Wire: A comprehensive study of nearly 12,000 U.S. adults conducted by Porter Novelli, a global communications agency, revealed that a small but powerful group of consumers — “Greenfluencers” — are driving trends and shaping purchasing decisions in the mass market.
+Porter Novelli’s recent 12,000-person study on market drivers revealed that a small but powerful group of consumers — “Greenfluencers” — are driving trends and shaping purchasing decisions in the mass market.

 • Greenfluencers are asked by friends on a regular basis (almost every day) for expert advice.